RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 - Similar Cases<br>
  <i><b>(Golden Era Hollywood to PRESENT)</b></i>

-<b>Needing <i>Better Quality, Access to Services, and Better Lives</i> in the Arts, 165 Cases are Listed as Foundations to Present.</b> Due to lacking laws in California and lack of access to quality assistance, in comparison to, for instance Coercion laws in New York, <b><a href="https://theaccidentalgangster.com/about-us/">Countless</a></b> people have been harmed Related to the Arts.
+<b>Needing <i>Better Quality, Access to Services, and Better Lives</i> in the Arts, 165 Cases are Listed as Foundations to Present.</b> Due to lacking laws in California and lack of access to quality assistance, in comparison to, for instance Coercion laws in <a href="https://newyork.public.law/laws/n.y._penal_law_section_135.60">New York</a>, <b><a href="https://theaccidentalgangster.com/about-us/">Countless</a></b> people have been harmed Related to the Arts.
 <br><i>In one Case alone, 500 people had to sue against Fixers in the <a href="https://www.hollywoodreporter.com/business/business-news/anthony-pellicano-wiretap-lawsuit-nears-562721/">2000s Onward</a>.</i><br>

 <b>Example Presentation of Cases:<br></b>